Group Network Hawkes Process: THEORETICAL PROPERTIES

-Assumption \ref{assum:iden} is a condition to ensure the identifiability of model parameters, which essentially requires that the expected log-likelihood functions, i.e., $\overline\ell_i(\w,\btheta,\bvarphi_i)$'s, is locally maximized at the true parameters.
-This is a mild condition and similar conditions have been used in the literature, see, e.g., \cite{liu2020identification}.
-Assumption \ref{assum:li} imposes some smoothness condition on the expected node-wise log-likelihood, which is reasonable for the problem under consideration.
+Assumption \ref{assum:li} imposes a smoothness condition on the expected node-wise log-likelihood, which is reasonable for the problem under consideration.
 Assumption~\ref{assum:true} asserts that at least one of the background intensity or the node-specific parameter vector are well-separable between any two latent groups, which is a reasonable assumption for a wide range of applications such as the social network data studied in Section~\ref{sec:data}.
 Finally, Assumption \ref{assum:pi} requires that there is a sufficient number of nodes in each latent group and that there is a sufficient number of connected nodes between any two different latent groups.

 }